Indonesia: Risk Assessment

 - Sovereign bonds rated “Investment Grade” by the three main rating agencies

-- Market fragmentation: extensive archipelago with numerous islands and diverse ethnic groups
+- Market fragmentation: extensive archipelago with numerous islands and ethnic diversity potentially leading to unrest (Papua)

 - Persistent corruption and lack of transparency